 Students must complete all degree requirements prior to participating in the December, May, or August commencement ceremonies.
 Students completing all degree requirements in the fall semester will participate in the December commencement ceremony; spring semester will participate in the May commencement ceremony; and summer terms will participate in the commencement ceremony held in August.
 Students will not participate in the commencement ceremony if all degree requirements are not completed prior to the ceremony.
 Students not completing all requirements will participate in the next scheduled commencement ceremony providing all degree requirements are met.
 Students taking courses at other institutions must have official transcripts submitted to the Registrar's Office and have completed all degree requirements prior to the commencement ceremony to be allowed to participate.

-The candidate is expected to be present at commencement for the conferral of the degree unless written authorization in absentia is granted by the Dean of Graduate College.
+The candidate is expected to be present at commencement for the conferral of the degree unless written authorization in absentia is granted by the Vice President of Academic Affairs.

 Academic regalia shall be worn by the student during the graduation ceremony.
 No decorations, writings, necklaces, braids, pins, cords, medallions, or other items shall be worn or placed on the academic regalia.